-In some cases, agencies are unable to comply with a policy or standard or need more time to come into compliance.
-If so, they must request an exemption from the policy or standard.
-Before submitting an exemption, please review the exemption FAQs.
+In some cases, agencies are unable to comply with a standard or policy and occasionally need more time to come into compliance.
+If so, they must request an exemption from the standard or policy.
+Before submitting a request for exemption, please review the Exemption FAQs.
 Once you have reviewed the FAQs, you can request an exemption.

 How are standards developed?

 The Office of the Chief Information Officer (OCIO) is responsible for leading the development, maintenance and communication of government-wide IM/IT architectures and standards.
-Details about this process can be found in the standards development lifecycle document.
+Details about this process can be found in the Standards Development Lifecycle document (currently being reviewed).

 Who oversees standards?

-The Architecture and Standards Review Board (ASRB) is responsible for reviewing and recommending for approval to the OCIO and the CIO Council proposed architecture and standards and changes to existing architecture and standards.
+The Architecture and Standards Review Board (ASRB) is responsible for reviewing and recommending for approval to the OCIO and the CIO Council proposed architecture and standards as well as changes to existing architecture and standards.
 Details about the ASRB's purpose, how it is organized and how it operates can be found in the ASRB operations document.